guidoschmidt/potzblitz/README.md

 - Plugin API to be able to add in middleware like functionality (e.g. websocket connector for controlling remote systems)
 - Track state for an undo/redo history
+- Use decorators for specifying UI parameters (range of sliders, which UI component to use, labels, etc.)

 ---